arunbharath91/CountDownTimer-WebComponent/README.md

 # CountDownTimer-WebComponent
-**BMI-Visualizer is added **Supports most of the screen sizes including tablets and mobiles. **licenced under the category of open-source free licence crendentials. **The information like company name or anything provided in this plugin is only an fake one.
+**CountDownTimer-WebComponent is added **Supports most of the screen sizes including tablets and mobiles. **licenced under the category of open-source free licence crendentials. **The information like company name or anything provided in this plugin is only an fake one.

 live demo:http://arunbharath.c1.biz/PluginDemo/CountDownTimer-WebComponent/